African Safari Journals

 Kruger National Park Highlights

-• The sheer size of the place.
-You can sometimes drive for hours and only see a few other cars go past.
+- The sheer size of the place.
+You can sometimes drive for a long time and only see a few other cars go past.

 Facts and Accommodation